 Taking notes is an essential part of the college experience.
 However, knowing how to take notes that serve you well is even more essential.
 If you need help identifying the most important information to record in your notes, learning what to do with your notes after class, and discovering the ways in which you can use your notes as a self-study tool, make plans to attend.

 This workshop brings together goal-setting and action planning in a way that can make finals a time of minimal stress and positive outcomes.
 To learn how to develop a plan that puts success with final exams, papers, and projects within your reach, make plans to attend.
 For this session, please have your syllabi nearby.

 Tuesday, April 26, 12 Noon-1:00 PM

 Repetition can be a wonderful memory aid.
 However, there are many other ways in which you can go about remembering important information.
 If you are interested in learning how to boost your memory through the use of readily available aids such as color, locations, drawings, rhymes, and creatively crafted sentences, consider attending this workshop.

 Managing Test Anxiety

 Does the thought of taking a test leave you with sweaty palms, headaches, nausea, or dizziness?
 Have you ever thought that you really knew information, sat down to take a test, and discovered that things were not as clear as you thought?
-If you have had any of these experiences, you may want to come to this workshop and learn what you can do to approach tests with greater confidence and less anxiety.
+If you have had any of these experiences, this workshop can help you approach tests with more confidence and less anxiety.